Surrogacy: Outcomes

 Among gestational surrogacy arrangements, between 19–33% of gestational carriers will successfully become pregnant from an embryo transfer.
 Of these cases, 30–70% will result in live birth.

 For surrogate pregnancies where only one child is born, the preterm birth rate in surrogacy is marginally lower than babies born from standard IVF (11.5% vs 14%).
 Both of these rates are higher than the global average.
 Babies born from surrogacy also have similar average gestational age as infants born through in vitro fertilization and oocyte donation, at approximately 37 weeks.
 Preterm birth rate was higher for surrogate twin pregnancies compared to single births.
 There are fewer babies with low birth weight when born through surrogacy compared to those born through in vitro fertilization but both methods have similar rates of birth defects.

 Indications for surrogacy

-Opting for surrogacy is a choice for single men desiring to raise a child from infancy, same sex couples unable or unwilling for pregnancy, or women unable or unwilling to carry children on their own.
+Opting for surrogacy is a choice for single men desiring to raise a child from infancy, same gender couples unable or unwilling for pregnancy, or women unable or unwilling to carry children on their own.
 Surrogacy is chosen by women for a number of medical reasons, such as abnormal or absent uterus, either congenitally (also known as Mayer–Rokitansky–Kuster–Hauser syndrome) or post-hysterectomy.
 Women may have a hysterectomy due to complications in childbirth such as heavy bleeding or a ruptured uterus.
 Medical diseases such as cervical cancer or endometrial cancer can also lead to surgical removal of the uterus.
 Past implantation failures, history of multiple miscarriages, or concurrent severe heart or renal conditions that can make pregnancy harmful may also prompt women to consider surrogacy.
-The biological impossibility of single men and same-sex couples having a baby also may indicate surrogacy as an option.